 After discussion, the Board of Trustees voted to approve all four of these grants, in part or in whole, which were then approved by the BH-BL Board of Education in December.
 However, one grant submitter subsequently left the BH-BL school district.
 Ultimately, three grants were awarded for a total of $8,946.
 They are as follows:

 1. Carrie Giufre, Middle School Special Education

 The funds will be used to purchase Virtual Reality hardware and software specifically designed to meet the needs of students with various disabilities in the Connections program at the O’Rourke Middle School.
 This equipment will allow students to engage in simulations and practice situations that can be stressful to them.
 For instance, while remaining in the safety of their classroom, students can gain familiarity and comfort with crossing the street, shopping for groceries, eating in a crowded restaurant, or attending a football game.
-The VR headsets will also enable students to “travel” to places around the country and the world that they be studying.
+The VR headsets will also enable students to “travel” to places around the country and the world that they will be studying.

 2. Erin Hogan and other members of the High School Guidance Team

 Grant: $2,612 for a work station, interactive touch display, and chrome bits.

 The funds will be used to update the high school Counseling Center to better meet the needs of students.
 An interactive touch display will show presentations related to career exploration, college searches, college application tutorials, use of a Naviance program and other information used by teachers and students.
 This can be used by individuals but also suitable for small group and collaborative activities.

 Grant: $3.339 for an Innov 3-pack kit of Virtual Reality headsets.